-Subject Electronics and Resistant Materials

-Length of exam or exams 1 hour 30 minutes

-Specific equipment required Coloured pencils
+Subject Design and Technology (Resistant Materials and Electronics) Length of exam or exams 1 hour 30 minutes Specific equipment required Pen, pencil, protractor and calculator

-Topic Specific Area Tick when revised

-Polymers (Plastics) Thermosetting and Thermoforming Polymers (three examples of each)

-Sustainability issues with using polymers

-Textiles Synthetic and natural fabrics (three examples of each)

-Sustainability issues with using textiles

-Timber Hardwood, softwood and manufactured boards (three examples of each)

-Sustainability issues with using timber

-Smart materials (what they are)

-Fairtrade, enterprise and crowdfunding

-Sustainability and ecological footprint in design

-Mechanisms and levers

-Product Analysis - ergonomics and aesthetics

-Market Research (methods of collecting data)

-Methods of sketching and producing ideas (isometric drawing, exploded diagrams and two point perspective)

-The work of ONE of these designers or Their style and why their work is considered important or how it has influenced the design of products

-companies Vivenne Westwood, Norman Foster, Sir Alec Issigonis, Mary Quant, Charles Rennie Mackintosh, Philippe Starck, Dyson, Apple, Alessi, William Morris, Coco Chanel

-Specialist Knowledge: For Textiles, Resistant Materials or Electronics you need a more in-depth knowledge of your subject area.
-This should include: Properties of some specific materials (for example properties of polyester or plywood) Sources of materials (from raw material to a stock form).
+Topic Specific Area Tick when revised Polymers (Plastics) Thermosetting and Thermoforming Polymers (three examples of each) Sustainability issues with using polymers Textiles Synthetic and natural fabrics (three examples of each) Sustainability issues with using textiles Timber Hardwood, softwood and manufactured boards (three examples of each) Sustainability issues with using timber Smart materials What they are and some examples Industry and Enterprise Fairtrade, enterprise and crowdfunding Sustainable Design Sustainability and ecological footprint in design Mechanical Systems Mechanisms and levers Evaluating Designs Product Analysis - ergonomics and aesthetics Research Market Research (methods of collecting data) Communicating ideas Methods of sketching and producing ideas (isometric drawing, exploded diagrams and two point perspective) The work of ONE of these designers or Their style and why their work is considered important or how it has influenced the design of products companies Vivenne Westwood, Norman Foster, Sir Alec Issigonis, Mary Quant, Charles Rennie Mackintosh, Philippe Starck, Dyson, Apple, Alessi, William Morris, Coco Chanel Specialist Knowledge: For Resistant Materials or Electronics, you need a more indepth knowledge of your subject area.
+This should include: Properties of some specific materials (for example properties of polystyrene or plywood) Sources of materials (from raw material to a stock form).
 This would include details of how the material is processed.
-Workshop methods of working with either resistant materials, textiles or electronics (shaping, joining, cutting and finishing) How materials can be modified or enhanced.
+Workshop methods of working with either resistant materials or electronics (shaping, joining, cutting and finishing) How materials can be modified or enhanced.

+Your book

-E-Textbook Your book Files on Teams Seneca
+Files on Teams